Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

-The default NS radius is set to $R_{\rm NS}=11$ km \citep{Capano20}, while the bolometric NS luminosity is set using Equation 93 in \cite{Hurley00}.
-The BH radius is equal to the Schwarzschild radius, $R_\mathrm{BH}=R_\mathrm{S}=2\,{} G M_\mathrm{BH}/c^2$, where $c$ is the speed of light, while the BH luminosity is set to an arbitrary small value ($10^{-10} \ {\rm L}_\odot$, see Equations 95 and 96 in \citealt{Hurley00}).
+The default NS radius is set to $R_{\rm NS}=11$ km \citep{Capano20}, while the bolometric NS luminosity is set using Eq.~93 in \cite{Hurley00}.
+The BH radius is equal to the Schwarzschild radius, $R_\mathrm{BH}=R_\mathrm{S}=2\,{} G M_\mathrm{BH}/c^2$, where $c$ is the speed of light, while the BH luminosity is set to an arbitrary small value ($10^{-10} \ {\rm L}_\odot$, see Eqs.~95 and 96 in \citealt{Hurley00}).